Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![fib-impl-iterator.png](014-iterators/fib-impl-iterator.png)

-🦀 The trait has an associated type `Item` that describes the type returned by each iterator.
+🦀 The trait has an associated type `Item` that describes the type returned by each call of `.next()` on the iterator.

-🦀 It's an associated type rather than a generic type as it needs to be referenced a _lot_ but, it's type is dictated by the process used to create the Iterator.
+🦀 It's an associated type rather than a generic type as it needs to be referenced a _lot_ but, it's type is dictated by the process used to create the Iterator, so it isn't generic.

 🦀 To implement the `next` method, we'll temporarily store the current value of the value `next`.

-🦀 Because `self.next` is an Option, and the `next` method returns an Option, we can use the same question mark operator to either unwrap a `Some` variant, or immediate return a `None` variant depending on what's in there.
+🦀 Because `self.next` is an Option, and the `next` method returns an Option, we can use the question mark operator to either unwrap a `Some` variant, or immediate return a `None` variant depending on what's in there.

 🦀 If there is a `None` at this point, then we've reached the end of our sequence.